Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Next, going down the abstraction hierarchy, you need parts.
 Where to get parts?
 How about a student-produced collection of thousands of DNA parts.
 Sure!
 Go to the [iGEM Parts Registry](http://parts.igem.org/Catalog).

-**Q.4.d.** Find parts that could be used to implement your device?
+**Q.4.d.** Find parts that could be used to implement your device.
 Share the name of those parts as part of PSET-3.
 If you can’t find what you need, make a note and move on.

 **Q.4.e.**  Sketch how your parts should be organized as DNA elements in relation to one another so that they would implement the function as you desire.
 Draw a black box around your parts.
 Add inputs and output arrows to the box as appropriate.
 Are your input and output signals generic or specific to your device?

-Note: If you want to learn more  about absrtaction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**
+Note: If you want to learn more  about abstraction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**

 ## Extra learning (100% optional):